Skip to main content

 • Watch the terminal — see every command and file edit as it happens

-• Open additional panes — add a shell terminal, file browser, or live preview alongside the agent
+• Open additional panes — add a shell terminal, file browser, or live preview

 • Send follow-up prompts — guide the agent if it needs course correction